The aquarium filter you choose for your goldfish depend a lot on the size of your setup, and how much maintenance you want to do.

 Goldfish are messy bottom feeders, producing a lot of waste.
 Some filters are more efficient than others, so you need to choose the correct filter to avoid having to clean it out every two weeks.

-As a general rule, the water should be turned over at least two times per hour.
+As a general rule, the water should be turned over at least four times per hour.
 Most power filters will give a gallons or liters per hour figure.
 This figure will be for a new filter that is unclogged.
 Always go bigger with a filter rather than smaller to allow for efficiency to drop over time as the filter gets clogged.

 You can never over filter an aquarium but you can certainly under filter one.